He who does not love does not know God, for God is love. 1 John 4:8

 21 “In his place a contemptible person will rise up, to whom the honor of the kingdom had not been bestowed.
 But he will come in a time of security and will obtain the kingdom through deceit.
 22 And overwhelming forces will be swept away and shattered before him, and will be broken.
 Yes, also the prince of the covenant.

-23 After the treaty made with him he will work deceitfully; for he will rise up, and will become strong, with only a few people.
-24 In a time of security he will come even on the richest places of the province.
-He will do that which his fathers have not done, nor his fathers’ fathers.
-He will scatter among them plunder, spoil, and riches.
-Yes, he will devise his plans against the strongholds, but for a limited time.
+23 After the treaty is made with him, he will work deceitfully, for he will rise up and will become strong, with only a few people.
+24 In a time of peace he will come into the richest parts of the province, and he will do that which his fathers have not done, nor his fathers’ fathers.
+He will distribute plunder, spoil, and riches to his followers.
+Yes, he will devise his plans against fortified cities, but for a limited time.

-29 “He will return at the appointed time, and come into the south; but it will not be in the latter time as it was in the former.
+29 “He will return at the appointed time and come into the south, but it will not be in the latter time as it was in the former.
 30 For ships of Kittim will come against him.
 Therefore he will be grieved, and will return, will resent the holy covenant, and will take action.
 He will return, and show regard to those who forsake the holy covenant.31 “His forces will rise on his behalf, and they will profane the sanctuary, the fortress, and will take away the continual burnt offering.
-Then they will set up the abomination that brings desolatation.
+Then they will set up the abomination that brings desolation.

 The Tyranny of the Western King

-40 “At the time of the end, the king of the south will attack him; and the king of the north will come against him like a whirlwind, with chariots, with horsemen, and with many ships.
+40 “At the time of the end, the king of the south will attack him, and the king of the north will come against him like a whirlwind, with chariots, with horsemen, and with many ships.
 He will enter into the countries, moving through and overflowing them.
-41 He will enter also into the glorious land, and many countries will be overthrown; but these will escape from his power: Edom, Moab, and the chief of the children of Ammon.
+41 He will enter also into the glorious land, and many countries will be overthrown, but these will escape from his power: Edom, Moab, and the prominent people of Ammon.

 42 He will also extend his power over the countries, and the land of Egypt will not escape.
 43 But he will have power over the treasures of gold and of silver, and over all the precious things of Egypt.
 The Libyans and the Ethiopians will will also be subject to him.